Misc. pictures and animations

 Turnip (actually May)

-Turnip was our first cat, though she was actually owned by the neighbour opposite the place we rented in Oxford.
-Prior to her warming up to us she was known as the unfriendly cat on the street.
+Turnip was our first cat, though she was actually owned by our Oxford neighbour.
+She was known as the unfriendly cat on the street.
 We thought she was a stray because of the little nip of on her ear (a mark of the Trap-Neuter-Release program), and having taken her to the vet the vet thought she was somewhere between 3-6 years old because she a small girl; at the time of the pictures below she was actually almost 9.

-A very small black cat with a white patch of hair on her chest, she hangs around outdoors very often and has been known to swipe at people, get into hissing matches with, bully other cats, kill little animals (see below) and generally being a bit of a bully.
+A very small black cat with a white patch of hair on her chest, she hangs around outdoors very often and has been known to swipe at people, get into fights with dogs, hissing matches with other cats, kill little animals (see below) and generally being a bit of a bully.
 The year we got adopted by her she warmed to us very gradually after we let her stay in the house on a particularly cold rainy night.
-Gradually she took over the house and even slept with us in the bedroom, to the point where she would come in through the attic window.
+Gradually she took over the whole house (sometimes coming in through the attic window where our room was).
 She is a very sweet girl and loves smacking at shoelaces, and makes the tiniest of mews.

 Bob